BarbyKelly/Project-1/README.md

 # Energy Work

-This project's goal is to share different types of methods used for Energy Work, to show people how these methods can make a difference to our wellbeing.
-This page is suitable for people who are interested in using their own hands, colour, imagination, to work with their energy and maybe clear some energy blocks.
+This project's goal is to share different types of methods used for Energy Work, to show people how these methods can make a difference to wellbeing.
+This page is suitable for people who are interested in using their own colour, hands, movement or imagination, to work with their energy and maybe clear some energy blocks.
 Many of this page's author's friends and family have asked her for tips in regards to energy work, which tools to use.
 It's lovely to be able to gather some of her research on this page, and share the links instead of individual messages.
 And this way people can choose which method seems the best for them, instead of author sharing her "latest find".
 She has had interest and passion for natural healing, energy work from very young age.
 For the creator of this page, natural methods seemed always normal part of her life.
+There are many more methods/links to share that the creator of this page loves, like frequencies, TRE (Trauma Release Exercise) and many more.

 ![Responsive Mockup] place an image here